Captain9965/E-commerce-store/README.md

 ## To be implemented:
 >1.
 User can cancel orders
 >2.
 Admin order management frontend for easy management of orders
 >3.
-Dockerize the entire application
+Dockerize the entire application -done
+>4.
+Configure nginx server and gunicorn wsgi server - done

 ## Bug tracker:
 >1.
 User is logged out on refresh
 >2.
+Loading images in production